typekit/webfontloader/README.md

       });
     </script>

+Alternatively one can link to the latest version of the WebFont Loader by using `//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js` as the `script` source.
+Note that this version has a shorter cache time.
+We recommend using an explicit version and manually updating the WebFont Loader version you use.

-Alternatively, you can use the WebFont Loader asynchronously, for example to load [Typekit](http://www.typekit.com) fonts.
+It is also possible to use the WebFont Loader asynchronously, for example to load [Typekit](http://www.typekit.com) fonts.

     <script>
       WebFontConfig = {